google/flatbuffers/docs/source/Internals.md

 happen to have the same vtable values.

 The elements of a vtable are all of type `voffset_t`, which is a `uint16_t`.
-The first element is the number of elements of the vtable, including this one.
+The first element is the size of the vtable in bytes, including the size element.
 The second one is the size of the object, in bytes (including the vtable offset).
-This size is used for streaming, to know how many bytes to read to be able to access all fields of the object.
+This size could be used for streaming, to know how many bytes to read to be able to access all fields of the object.
 The remaining elements are the N offsets, where N is the amount of fields declared in the schema when the code that constructed this buffer was